Planning a trip to Dubai? I share the best places to shop in Dubai below

 1. Dubai Mall

 This mall has to be the most famous of all of the shopping malls.
-The Dubai Mall is one of the world’s largest and has its own waterfalls, giant aquarium and an outdoor water show as well as 1,200 high street and designer shops.
-It’s more like it’s own city and unlike your average mall, you won’t just find row of shop windows in this giant mall with more than 1200 retail stores.
-Instead you’ll an aquarium larger than a house, and an ice rink which rivals the size of an olympic rink to keep you entertained.
+The Dubai Mall is one of the world’s largest and one of the best places to shop in Dubai.
+It has its own waterfalls, giant aquarium and an outdoor water show as well as 1,200 high street and designer shops.
+It’s more like its own city and unlike your average mall, there are more than 1200 retail stores.
+Instead, you’ll an aquarium larger than a house, and an ice rink that rivals the size of an Olympic rink.

-You can even take skating lessons here but most visitors come here to experience the daily performances of the Dubai Fountain is all its dancing glory.
-Visit at 6pm for a more spectacular show at dusk where sprays of up to 450 feet fall over the Burj Lake accompanied by music.
+You can even take skating lessons here but most visitors come here to experience the daily performances of the Dubai Fountain in all its dancing glory.
+Visit at 6 pm for a more spectacular show at dusk where sprays of up to 450 feet fall over the Burj Lake accompanied by music.
 There’s a reason it’s the most popular mall in Dubai.

 2. Mall of the Emirates